Chart Color Schemes

 Laverton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Laverton's population is around 13,232 as of Nov 2025.
-This reflects an increase of 1,773 people from the figure reported in the 2021 Census, which was 11,459 people.
-The change is inferred from the estimated resident population of 12,754 as of June 2024 and an additional 530 validated new addresses since the Census date.
-This level of population equates to a density ratio of 594 persons per square kilometer.
-Laverton's growth rate of 15.5% since the 2021 census exceeded both the national average (8.9%) and the state average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 68.6% of overall population gains during recent periods.
+Laverton's population is approximately 13,036 as of February 2026.
+This figure represents an increase of 1,577 people since the 2021 Census, which reported a population of 11,459.
+The growth was inferred from the estimated resident population of 12,754 in June 2024 and an additional 538 validated new addresses since the Census date.
+This results in a population density ratio of 585 persons per square kilometer.
+Laverton's 13.8% growth rate since the 2021 census exceeds both national (9.9%) and state averages, indicating significant growth.
+Overseas migration contributed approximately 68.6% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing Laverton in the top 10 percent of statistical areas analysed by AreaSearch.
-By 2041, the area is expected to grow by 6,793 persons based on the latest annual ERP population numbers, reflecting a gain of 47.7% in total over the 17 years.
+Future population trends predict exceptional growth, with Laverton expected to grow by 6,793 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 50.0% over the 17-year period.

 Frequently Asked Questions - Population